Application-Level Sharding Logic: Implementation & Routing Workflows

 }

 Routing logic fails without disciplined connection management.
-Applications must instantiate isolated connection pools per shard endpoint.
-Shared routing pools cause head-of-line blocking and obscure per-shard latency metrics.
+Applications must instantiate isolated connection pools per shard endpoint β sharing a single pool across shards causes head-of-line blocking and obscures per-shard latency metrics.

-Configure your ORM to accept dynamic datasource registries.
-Use a custom resolver that intercepts connection requests based on tenant context.
-Below is a production-ready GORM configuration pattern:
+Configure your ORM to accept a dynamic datasource registry and use a custom resolver that intercepts connection requests based on tenant context:

 gorm: